 The top has a little bit of a matte feel to it so it isn’t exactly like a laminate, but pretty close.

 Doesn’t it pop perfectly against those stained trestle legs?!

 I think the white top and darker stained rustic legs is a beautiful, classic combo that will stand the test of time in ANY room.

-Thus far, I hide the sewing pedal cord inside this basket, creating more of a desk look when a guest stays over.
+Thus far, I hide the sewing pedal cord inside this wicker basket, creating more of a home office look when guests stay over.

 Turning the desk into a sewing table

 With the table finally in place, it was time to bring up all my old high-school days sewing gear.